molabokchi/deepdriver_ce/README.md

 Develop code in python environment. we use Google Colab now, but it is NOT mandatory requirement.
 You can use Deepdriver anywhare installed python.

+If you know how to use python module, visit [Gtbook reference document](https://bokchi.gitbook.io/deepdriver-ce/).

 Go to colab example with the belew link and execute all(Ctrl + F9).

  Link: [Deepdriver Example in Colab](https://colab.research.google.com/github/molabokchi/bokchi_open_lab/blob/main/deepdriver.ipynb)